boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-throughput-advice-blob.md

 throughput-advice =  [+ throughput-instance]

 throughput-instance =  {
-  ? optional-parameter-flags => opf,
   ? flow-flags => ff,
   ? traffic-category => category,
   throughput => rate-limit
-}

-; Controls the presence of optional parameters such as ; excess and peak rates.
-; Setting these parameters to false means that excess and ; peak parameters are not supplied in the policy.
-; These control bits may not be required for protocols with ; built-in mechanisms to parse objects even with
-; optional/variable fields.

-opf =  {
-  ? excess: bool .default false,
-  ? peak: bool .default false
 }

 ; Indicates scope, traffic direction, and reliability type.